Armstrong66/PAQC_Team5_ARIQENTUM/README.md

-# PAQC_Team_ARIQENTUM
+# PAQC_Team5_ARIQENTUM
-This repo contains the source files to our work on the Bigram-Based NLP Language Identification project track
+This repo contains the source files for our work on the Bigram-Based NLP Language Identification project track.

+### Code structure